fisadev/dcs_server_manager/docs/development.md

 code is just a bunch of endpoints that are called from the frontend.

-The only complex bits are error handling and a couple of big endpoints that do different things depending on GET/POST/arguments received (for instance, file managing views or the config forms).
+The only complex bits are error handling and a couple of big endpoints that do different things depending on GET/POST/arguments received (for instance, file managing endpoints or the config forms endpoints).

 The rest are very short functions that just call some method from the DCS/SRS libraries and return the result as HTML.